 Commoncog’s approach to business learning relies on a very specific approach to business cases.
 We call it the Calibration Case Method, to differentiate it from the ‘Case Method’ popularised by Harvard Business School.

 What are calibration cases, how do they work, and why are they superior?
+We’ll link to scientific sources at the bottom.

 What are Calibration Cases?

-Calibration cases are cases that teach you to see.
-You are expected to read and revisit between 10-20 cases on each business concept in order to calibrate your understanding of the concept or framework in practice.
-With time, you will learn to notice concepts of your own, and will intuitively begin to collect cases from your own experiences, in the wild.
+With time, you will learn to notice new patterns of your own, and will intuitively begin to collect cases from your own experiences, in the wild.

 The specific thing that calibration cases accomplish is that they help speed up your pattern recognition.
-What does this mean?
+This acts as an input into your decision making.

 - Novice doctors were not able to go from the symptoms of a real patient to the mechanism of a concept (like ‘heart attack’) that they’ve learnt in medical school.